apollo

 How to manage the interaction:

-Taking Orphenadrine (citrate) with Potassium Chloride 10ml is not recommended, as it can lead to an interaction, can be taken if your doctor has prescribed it.
+Taking Difenoxin with Potassium Chloride 10ml is not recommended, as it can lead to an interaction, it can be taken if a doctor has prescribed it.
 However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, dark, tarry stools, consult the doctor immediately.

 Drug-Food Interactions